 For instance, if you're teaching a particular time period and usually rely on Google images to find illustrative charts that kind-of (but not really) match a presentation you're giving, use this site's interactive timeline and maps to pinpoint specific years, locations, and information to share more specific and illuminating information.
 Teachers can create document-based question (DBQ) prompts using the collection of images and documents available under the Resources and Images tabs.
 Students can create their own DBQ prompts by gathering seven primary sources from the site that would support a prompt they create.
 This site is also ripe with opportunities for HyperDoc lessons or web quests, whether created on Google Docs, Discovery Education Board Builder, or another digital format.

 Since the Trans-Atlantic Slave Trade Database's dense materials can be intimidating at first, teachers might start off with a specific question that students must answer, citing resources from the site.
 The best responses could be presented to the class to help show other students which resources are available and how they can be used to answer questions and drive research.
 Similarly, teachers might try a MythBusters-style teaching strategy.
-Provide students with a claim -- e.g., "No slaves were brought to North America after the end of the American Civil War."
+Provide students with a claim -- e.g., "No enslaved people were brought to North America after the end of the American Civil War."
 Students must then prove or disprove the claim using data from the site.
 Of course, once students are familiar with what the site offers, the natural next step is having students use the data for research presentations or papers.
 For that purpose, there's probably no better resource available.Continue reading Show less

 The Trans-Atlantic Slave Trade Database is an extensive collection of primary source material and data on the slave trade and African diaspora.
 It's a complex resource created by researchers, and, considering the nature of the content, the site's focus on rigor and primary sources is appropriate.
 There are three primary databases linked to from the home page that allow students to explore different data sets -- voyages, estimates, and names -- which allow the study of the flow of ships during the trade, the extent of the trade, and the names of Africans forced into slavery.
 The voyages database is the most extensive, however.
 Massive amounts of data can be filtered and then visualized in map, table, graph, and timeline form.
 The information in these databases can add valuable depth to traditional classroom approaches to slavery, triangular trade routes, or Columbian Exchange impacts, and would be useful for research.
 By experimenting with these databases, students will be hard-pressed not to gain valuable new insight into the extent and impact of slavery.

 There's a lot of supporting material to these databases.
-For example, the essays section offers commentary on commonly explored topics in secondary school like the Middle Passage, abolition, or personal slave histories -- but while useful, these extra resources are not the site's primary strength.
+For example, the essays section offers commentary on commonly explored topics in secondary school like the Middle Passage, abolition, or personal histories of enslaved people -- but while useful, these extra resources are not the site's primary strength.
 The unique value of the Trans-Atlantic Slave Trade Database is exploring raw data and using that data to generate conclusions.
 However, make sure to check out the lesson plans under the Educational Materials tab for some ways to implement the database in your classroom.